klbennett/london-web-082718/16-sinatra-relationships/readme.md

 - create models
 - create and run migrations
 - create instances on the command line
-- create and set up the
+- create and set up the controllers
 - go through the process of creating all 7 RESTful routes for every model.
 Test every step thoroughly.

 ## Important stuff that's easy to forget